jeremyfix/test-electron-autodeploy/README.md

 	for s in {16,32,48,128,256,512}; do convert icon.png -resize $sx$s icon_${s}px.png; done
 	png2icns icon.icns icon_*.png

+For the creation of the Windows ico file:

+	convert icon.png -define icon:auto-resize=16,32,48,64,256 icon.ico

 Let me tell you Open Source is fantastic.

 ## Testing the app